 Eddie hadn’t done much handiwork, but he was open to something new.
-He says you can always figure it out.
+He says one can always figure it out.
 He jokes, “Give me that scalpel.
 I can do open heart surgery.”
-Apparently, this really is true for Eddie, since people ask for him by name.
+Apparently, this is close to the truth for Eddie, since people ask for him by name.
 This may also be because Eddie does a lot more than get the job done.
 It isn’t unusual for him to bring flowers and he likes to bring dessert.
 Someone once gave him apples and he brought back apple pie.

 Eddie has a quick smile, but takes his volunteering seriously.
 You can see that it means a lot to him.
 “You give and you get back,” he attests.
 His mother was 94 when she left her house.
 She lived in a small community and lots of people helped her stay in her home.
 Not everyone has that.
 “No one wants to leave their home.
 No one wants to do that,” he says emphatically.
 It means a lot to him to make that possible for others.

 Eddie recently helped someone stay in her house.
-She’s 91 and had a new hip replacement.
-She wanted to be able to get into the bathtub herself and she needed shower bars and a higher toilet.
+She’s 91 and recently had a new hip replacement.
+She needed some adjustments to her bathroom.
 Eddie did the work and they instantly hit it off.
-Whenever he came to see her, Eddie stopped at ahead of time to get flowers for her.
-She’s been to his house too.
+Whenever he came to see her, Eddie stopped ahead of time to get flowers for her.
+They’ve become friends outside of this experience.

 Eddie’s found the right place to volunteer.
 He was drawn to SRC because he wanted to work with seniors and he’d heard that SRC was a very well-run organization with a good reputation.
 It takes people like Eddie to make that a reality.

 As well as being quick with a wrench or a plunger, Eddie is quick with a story.
 One of his favorites is a job he took to install a shower bar.
 He knocked on the door, but no one came.
 He waited.
 Finally, the garage door opened.
 A 96-year-old man came out and invited him in.
-The man was completely blind and living on his own, with shower bars throughout the house to help him get around.
+The man was blind and living on his own.
+He had shower bars installed throughout the house to help him get around.